dc24aicrew/demo-ticket-service/README.md

   - Roles: `USER`

 Please note that these are for demonstration purposes only and should be changed in a production environment.

+## Development with GitHub Copilot

+This project is optimized for development with GitHub Copilot.
+Several resources are provided to help Copilot generate accurate, architecture-compliant code:

+- **CONTRIBUTING.md**: Detailed contribution guidelines including clean architecture principles
+- **.github/copilot/CONTEXT.md**: Technical context with code patterns for Copilot
+- **.vscode/settings.json**: VS Code settings with hints for Copilot

+When using Copilot to generate code for this project, ensure the suggestions adhere to:
+1. Proper package placement according to clean architecture
+2. Dependency direction (dependencies always point inward)
+3. Established naming conventions and patterns
+4. Base class extension where appropriate

 ## Development Setup